-Eamonn asks "I have been informed that my role has become redundant.
+Eamonn working in insurance asks "I have been informed that my role has become redundant.
 What am I entitled to?"

 Hi Eamonn, The Redundancy Payments Acts 1967–2014 provide a minimum entitlement to a redundancy payment for employees who have a set period of service with the employer.